Page title

 • was not for a right of quiet enjoyment to at least 10m2 of property which meets the prescribed requirements.

-• did not demonstrate that the lease property can be secured from intruders
+• did not demonstrate that the leased property can be secured from intruders.

 • did not demonstrate a right of occupation for the 12 months prior to the date the enrolment eligibility claim was made.

-• did not demonstrate that the property is being used for the genuine carry on of your/the body corporates business or the intention to carry on that business from the property.
+• did not demonstrate that the property is being used for the genuine carry out of your/the body corporate’s business or the intention to carry on that business from the property.

 • has a term of less than three months, as at the date the enrolment eligibility claim was made.